wistein/MyPosition3/Readme.md

 My Position determines the current location with address data and GPS coordinates including height above sea-level.
 The application simplifies the task of sharing your location data with your contacts.

-Your location may also be shown on a map either local (if a suitable app is installed) or by browser on OpenStreetMap.
+Your location may also be shown on a map either local (if a suitable app is installed and the default setting of Google Maps is changed*) or by browser on OpenStreetMap.

 It uses Reverse Geocoding by OpenStreetMap query for showing address info.
 To achieve this by a more reliable service and for protection against abuse it optionally takes your provided email address (see http://wiki.openstreetmap.org/wiki/Nominatim#Reverse_Geocoding).